Denmark bookkeeping

 Every entrepreneur doing business in the Kingdom of Denmark needs to be familiar with the most important issues in Danish accounting, if only so that they do not run the risk of heavy fines for not fulfilling their obligations.

-The most important issues concerning Danish accounting:
+The most important issues concerning Danish accounting: The most important issues concerning Danish accounting:

 Danish accounting from a legal perspective

 Accounting in Denmark is regulated by several pieces of legislation.
 First and foremost are the legal statutes, but not only.
-Financial reporting requirements are set out in EU regulations and directives and adapted to Danish law.
+Financial reporting requirements are set out in EU regulations and directives and adapted to Danish bookkeeping law.
 The areas of financial reporting are overseen by two bodies appointed by parliament:

 1. DSFA, the Danish Financial Supervisory Authority;